Brain Health for Dogs

 Keep sessions short and end early, before frustration.
 For older dogs, the win is not intensity; it’s consistency.
 If you’re pairing enrichment with brain health products for dogs, you’re creating a two-part support system: the daily experiences that keep the mind engaged, and the nutritional support that helps the body sustain those experiences comfortably.

-Sleep is one of the most overlooked pillars of brain health for dogs.
-Older dogs may nap more, but they can also sleep more lightly, waking to small sounds or pacing at night.
-Before you assume it’s “just age,” check the basics: pain, temperature, nighttime bathroom needs, and whether the household schedule has changed.
+Sleep is one of the most overlooked pillars of canine brain health.
+Older dogs nap more, but they can also sleep lighter—waking to small sounds or pacing at night.
+Before you write it off as “just age,” check the basics: pain, room temperature, nighttime bathroom needs, and whether the household schedule changed.

-A calmer evening routine can make a visible difference: a predictable last walk, dimmer lights, and a comfortable bed with good traction nearby.
-If you’re using a supplement, judge it partly by whether it supports smoother nights without making your dog seem dulled.
-The aim is a dog who rests well and wakes up recognizable.
+A calmer evening routine often makes a visible difference: a predictable last walk, dimmer lights, and a comfortable bed with good traction nearby.
+If you’re using a supplement, judge it partly by whether it supports smoother nights without leaving your dog dulled.
+The aim is simple—a dog who rests well and wakes up recognizable.

 “The clearest goal isn’t a smarter dog—it’s a steadier one.”